twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-ukkattha-and-candima-sayadaw/candima-a-noble-search%zh.rst

 I entered the Buddhist order near the end of 1975.
 I did the practice for over a year, and attained the path of stream entry.
 Only after 20 years the head monk of Suddhamma Sect Sayadaw, and Thom-pho Sayadaw were questioned on my practice.
 This happened at Nyaung-don Pariyatti Vihāra during the monk ordination ceremony.

-(There are two major Buddhist sects in Burma—the oldest, and largest is the Suddhamma sect, followed by the Shwe-kin, and other smaller sects.)
+(There are two major Buddhist sects in Burma—the oldest, and largest is the Suddhamma sect, followed by the Shwe-kyin, and other smaller sects.)

 I started my Dhamma teaching from there.
 At that place I gave only one talk there.
 The 2nd time was at Tonn-tay, Kyauk-pa-daung Pariyatti Vihāra.
 There I taught the monks and nuns (Burmese as sīla—shin, Thai as mei-chee) for 14 days.
 Actually it was a ten days retreat, but it took 14 days.